 Backstitch

 It is pretty easy to learn and it is a stitch you will likely use the most.
 It is used for any outlining work.
 The backstitch can be used by itself as an outlining stitch and has many variations.
+Also, it is one of the strongest stitches on this list.

 Running Stitch

 It is the most basic embroidery stitch and the basis of many other composite stitches.
 The key to a nice-looking running stitch is consistency in length and spacing.
+Also, it is known as the straight stitch.
+The procedure for this stitch involves inserting a needle and then pulling it out at small intervals.

 French Knot

 These can be used effectively to make flowers or the center of flowers.
 It’s also a good stitch to use when making a textured fill or other such design elements.
 The key to it is keeping the working thread taut throughout.
-There doesn’t need to be too much tension on the thread.
+There doesn’t need to be too much tension in the thread.

 Chain Stitch